List of hospitals in New York (state)

 This is a list of hospitals in the U.S. state of New York.
 The hospitals are listed by the most recent hospital name with the name of the health system, county, city, date the hospital first opened, and most recent number of beds, when known.
 For defunct hospitals, the closing date is included, when known.
 Military hospitals and psychiatric hospitals are listed separately.
 More detailed descriptions are in the lists of hospitals in New York City's five boroughs and separate articles for many notable hospitals.

 The American Hospital Directory lists 261 active hospitals in New York State in 2022.
 210 of these hospitals have staffed beds, with a total of 64,515 beds.
 The largest number of hospitals are in New York City.
 The January 1, 2022 listing by the New York Health Department of general hospitals covered by the New York Healthcare Reform Act show 165 hospitals 63 closed hospitals, and 51 hospitals that had been merged with other hospitals.

 The oldest hospital in New York State and also oldest hospital in the United States is the Bellevue Hospital in Manhattan, established in 1736.
 The hospital with the largest number of staffed beds is the NewYork-Presbyterian Hospital in Manhattan, with 2,678 beds in its hospital complex.

 Hospitals

 The notable hospitals in New York are listed below using the current name of the hospital and previous names described in footnotes.
 This list is sortable by name, county, city, date opened and number of beds.
-The range of number of beds in hospitals goes from the multi-campus NewYork-Presbyterian Hospital in Manhattan with 2,678 beds to Mercy Hospital in Orchard Park with only two beds.
+The range of number of beds in hospitals goes from the multi-campus NewYork-Presbyterian Hospital in Manhattan with 2,678 beds to Mercy Ambulatory Care Center in Orchard Park with only two beds.
 The number of beds for each hospital since the beginning of the COVID-19 pandemic has fluctuated, so references are included.